 The dialog box updates to show that members of your organization have Viewer access by default.

-Use the drop-down to select one or more roles, teams (beta), or users (beta) that may edit the SLO.
+Use the drop-down to select one or more roles, teams, or users that may edit the SLO.

 The dialog box updates to show that the role you selected has the Editor permission.

 To maintain your edit access to the SLO, the system requires you to include at least one role that you are a member of before saving.
 Users on the access control list can add roles and can only remove roles other than their own.

 Note: Users can create SLOs on any monitor even if they do not have write permissions to the monitor.
 Similarly, users can create SLO alerts even if they do not have write permissions to the SLO.
 For more information on RBAC permissions for Monitors, see the RBAC documentation or the guide on how to set up RBAC for Monitors.

 Advanced search lets you query SLOs by any combination of SLO attributes: